abhijeet-qsofte/qsofte/README.md

 9. for run the repository use command 'npm start'

-10. After add and commit it is known as staged mode and now we are ready to push the modified/ untracked file into remote repository.
+10. After add and commit now we are ready to push the modified/ untracked file into remote repository.

 11. for push the modified file use command 'git push origin createdBranchName'